expressjs/discussions/docs/adr/002-policy-on-using-caret-with-dependencies.md

 - Express TC (@expressjs/express-tc)

 ## Context
 Historically, the Express project has avoided using the caret (`^`) in the `package.json` files for its own dependencies.
-This decision aims to review whether this practice should continue or if adjustments are needed.
+This proposal aims to review whether this practice should continue or if adjustments are needed.

 **Why do we need this decision?**
 Clarifying the policy on using caret (`^`) helps to ensure consistency across the Express ecosystem, reduce unnecessary maintenance, and prevent unexpected dependency updates.
 It also addresses concerns about the balance between keeping dependencies up-to-date and avoiding regressions.